LaconicNetwork/awesome-urbit/docs/azimuth-watcher.md

 ![urbit-network](/images/network-website.svg)

 Ideally, these core components of the Urbit stack would not rely on centralized entities.
+Additionally, events are not verifiable.

 ## Ethereum Data

 The problem of "getting data from Ethereum" is not unique to Urbit and plagues nearly all applications that rely on blockchain data.
-This is why Laconic created the [watcher framework](https://github.com/cerc-io/watcher-ts/), which significantly reduces the cost of reading and verifying blockchain data.
+Users and Dapp developers either run a full archive node (tricky and expensive) or rely on centralized service providers (easy and expensive).
+This is one reason why Laconic created the [watcher framework](https://github.com/cerc-io/watcher-ts/), which significantly reduces the cost of reading and verifying blockchain data.
 This framework was used to create the Azimuth Watcher, which provides a GraphQL interface for querying the Azimuth contracts' state.

 ## Usage

 Although the Azimuth Watcher is open source, running the whole stack is computationally expensive.
 It is hosted here for your convenience:

 - [https://azimuth.dev.vdb.to/graphql](https://azimuth.dev.vdb.to/graphql)

+**Note:** The Azimuth Watcher is currently a prototype and serves only L1 data.
+L2 is forthcoming.

 From the GraphQL Dashboard, try this query: